ukayani/scalator-ecs/akka-cluster-post.md

 ### Task Definition

-A task definition is like a recipe describing how to run your containers.
+A [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is like a recipe describing how to run your containers.
 It has information such as the ports to expose on the container, the memory and CPU to allocate as well as the Docker image from which to launch the container.

 ![Task Definition Alt](images/Task Definition Alt.png)*A Task Definition is essentially a way to specify parameters to supply to the docker run command*